 Phase 2: Build – Team city (our CI build server) is triggered - checks out the code from Git; Runs the build, unit tests and integration tests.
 Once the build is passed a SNAPSHOT artifact is created and pushed to Artifactory.

-So far the process was automatically.
+So far the process was automatic.
 At this point we decided to go to a manual process in order to do the actual deployments.
 However this process should be as easy as pressing a button (which it actually is).
 We are now in the process of also automating deployment to staging making staging continuous deployment environment and production continuous delivery.

 Phase 3: Deploy to staging (optional) – Once a snapshot artifact is in Artifactory, it is ready for deployment to staging servers.
 To manage and trigger a deployment we built our own command and control dashboard called “Wix Lifecycle” it connects to all our backend systems: Team City, Git, Noah, Chef, New Relic and our custom built reverse proxy/load balancers (called “Dispatcher).

 Phase 4: Release candidate – To make a release candidate “Lifecycle” triggers Team City to do a special build using our custom build maven release plugin.
-The maven plugin copies the artifact from Snapshot to a separate repository while advancing the version number in the POM
+The maven plugin copies the artifact from Snapshot to a separate repository while advancing the version number in the POM.

 Phase 5: Deploying to production (GA) – Using “Lifecycle” we trigger a production deployment.
 Lifecycle updates Noah with the artifact version we want to deploy.
 Chef agents are installed on all the production machines and every 15 minutes comparing the artifact version installed on the machine against the version that is configured in Noah (by lifecycle).
 If the versions do not match, Chef installs the configured version.